What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 Summertime

-The summer is, far and away, the most popular time to visit Dubrovnik.
-Visitors can enjoy the beaches and boat tours along the Dalmatian Coast – as the sun will almost certainly be shining.
+The summer is, far and away, the most popular time to visit.
+You can enjoy the beaches and boat tours along the Dalmatian Coast – as the sun will almost certainly be shining.

 The downside is that Dubrovnik in the summer is hot, crowded and expensive.
-The best hotels in Dubrovnik are booked far in advance and it can also be difficult to get into some of the city’s best restaurants.
+Top hotels are booked up and it can be difficult to get into any restaurant.

-Pro Tip: Check the Dubrovnik Cruise Ship Schedule for the dates of your visit, so you can be better prepared for the crowds!
+Pro Tip: Check the Dubrovnik Cruise Ship Schedule so you can be prepared for the crowds!

 Autumn

-The fall is a great time to visit Dubrovnik!
-Most hotels, restaurants and shops stay open until at least October – many remain open into November.
+In the fall, most hotels, restaurants and shops stay open until at least October.
 The weather is slightly cooler and there are fewer crowds.

 However, as autumn becomes a more popular time to take a vacation to Dubrovnik, there will certainly still be plenty of fellow tourists and prices may stay rather high.